vishnutez/vishnutez.github.io/README.md

   # Personal Research Website

   This is a code bundle for Personal Research Website.
-The original project is available at https://www.figma.com/design/ROxHA2q5zCS70FODzoqsvt/Personal-Research-Website.

   ## Running the code